CAA-Getty International Program

 Applicants must be practicing art historians who teach at a university or work as a curator in a museum, or artists who teach art history.
-They must have a good working knowledge of English and be available to participate in CAA events from February 12-16, 2019.
+They must have a good working knowledge of English and be available to participate in CAA events.
 Only professionals who have not attended a CAA conference previously, and who are from countries underrepresented in CAA’s membership are eligible to apply.
 The grant excludes scholars from North America, Western Europe, and Australia, whose countries are well represented in CAA.
 It further excludes scholars who have received funds from American foundations or research institutes to participate in conferences or residencies in the United States.
 Applicants do not need to be CAA members.
-This grant program is not open to graduate students or to those participating in the 2019 conference as chairs, speakers, or discussants.
+This grant program is not open to graduate students or to those participating in the CAA conference as chairs, speakers, or discussants.

 HOW TO APPLY

 Please review the application specifications and complete the application form.
 PLEASE NOTE: In order to apply, you need an temporary Member Number, which you get by contacting Member Services.
 If you have questions about the process or are unsure of your eligibility, please email Janet Landay, project director of the CAA-Getty International Program.